-7 Training Instance Generation
+5 Training Instance Generation

-The UIL system employs the training instance reasoner to autonomously generate labeled training instances for consumption by the machine learning component.
-First, the reasoner must determine which objects of interest represent valid training examples and for those objects assign a label to them, which will serve as the target output for the predictor.
-In our case, the objects of interest will always be emails, but in general the types of the objects to be considered can be inferred from the Spark program.
+The UIL system employs the training instance reasoner to autonomously generate labeled training instances for consumption by the learning component.
+First, the reasoner must determine which objects of interest represent valid training examples and assign a label to those objects, which will serve as the target output for the predictor.
 Second, the reasoner must determine which properties of the training instances are valid for use as features during learning.
+For space reasons, here we only detail the first of these reasoning processes.

 An important aspect of our system is that it is able to automatically extract training instances from relevant objects in the CALO knowledge base.
 This allows for prior user data to be leveraged for new learning tasks when appropriate, rather than only using newly arriving examples.
-However, this poses poses some challenges since objects in the CALO ontology are not necessarily annotated with the user actions used to create them.
-Thus, it becomes necessary to make inferences about those actions in order to relate those objects to the Spark procedures which define the learning tasks.
+However, this poses some challenges since objects in the CALO ontology are not necessarily annotated with the user actions used to create them.
+Thus, it becomes necessary to make inferences about those actions in order to relate those objects to the SPARK procedures which define the learning tasks.
 To accomplish this in a general way, below we describe a SAT-based reasoning process that employs a simple domain model of the UI actions and the ways they effect the system attributes.